-- Fryer, K., Anthony, J. and Ogden, S. 2009.
+Fryer et al. 2009.
 Performance management in the public sector.
-International Journal of Public Sector Management, 22(6), 478-498. - Goffee, R. and Jones, G. 2010.
+International Journal of Public Sector Management, 22(6), 478-498.

+Goffee, R. and Jones, G. 2010.
 Leading in the clever economy.
-Ivey Business Journal Online, March/ April. - Kleinsorge, R. 2010.
+Ivey Business Journal Online, Mar.-Apr.
+Kleinsorge, R. 2010.
 Expanding the role of succession planning.
-T+D Training and Development, April, 64(4), 66-69. - Leigh, A. 2009.
+T+D Training and Development, 64(4), Apr., 66-69.

+Leigh, A. 2009.
 The Secrets of Success in Management: 20 Ways to Survive and Thrive.
 Harlow: Pearson.

-- Branham, L. 2005.
-The 7 Hidden Reasons Employees Leave: How to Recognise the Subtle Signs and Act Before it is Too Late.
-New York: Amacom. - Conger, J.A. and Fulmer, R.M.
+Branham, L. 2005.
+The 7 Hidden Reasons Employees Leave: How to Recognise the Subtle Signs and Act Before It Is Too Late.
+New York, NY: Amacom.

+Conger, J.A. and Fulmer, R.M.
 2003.
 Developing your leadership pipeline.
-Harvard Business Review, December, 76-84. - Crawford, T. 2005.
+Harvard Business Review, Dec., 76-84

+Crawford, T. 2005.
 Employer Branding.
+Aldershot: Ashgate.

-Aldershot: Ashgate. - Gerolimos, M. and Konsta, R. 2008.
+Gerolimos, M. and Konsta, R. 2008.
 Librarians' skills and qualifications in a modern informational environment.
-Library Management, 29(8/9), 691-699. - Munro, A. 2005.
+Library Management, 29(8/9), 691-699.

+Managing Religious Diversity in the Workplace.
+2015.
+Edited by Gröschl, S and Bendl, R. Farnham: Gower.
+Munro, A. 2005.
 Practical Succession Management: How to Future-proof Your Organisation.
+Aldershot: Ashgate.

-Aldershot: Ashgate. - O'Brien, T. and Hayden, H. 2008.
-Flexible work practices and the LIS sector: Balancing the needs of work and life?
-Library Management, 29(3), 199-228. - Parry, J. 2008.
-Librarians do fly: Strategies for staying aloft.
-Library Management, 29(1/2), 41-50. - Pennell, K. 2010.
+O'Brien, T. and Hayden, H. 2008.
+Flexible work practices and the LIS sector: balancing the needs of work and life?
+Library Management, 29(3), 199-228.

+Parry, J. 2008.
+Librarians do fly: strategies for staying aloft.
+Library Management, 29(1/2), 41-50.

+Pennell, K. 2010.
 The role of flexible job descriptions in succession management.
-Library Management, 31(4/5), 279. - Smith, I. 2008.
-People management be bold.
-Library Management, 29(1/2), 18-28. - Weiss, I. and MacKay, N. 2009.
+Library Management, 31(4/5), 279.

+Smith, I. 2008.
+People management - be bold.
+Library Management, 29(1/2), 18-28.

+Weiss, I. and MacKay, N. 2009.
 The Talent Advantage: How to Attract and Retain the Best and the Brightest.
-New York: John Wiley.
+New York, NY: John Wiley.

+Zein, O. 2015.
+Culture and Project Management: Managing Diversity in Multicultural Projects.
+Farnham: Gower.

-CHAPTER 5 Ensuring Value for Money and Enabling a Cost-Sustainable Future
+Ensuring Value for Money and Sound Finances

-Ensuring value for money and enabling a cost-sustainable future involves the process of identifying, costing and allocating income and expenditure to resources and activities that can be used in the development of budgets and business cases, to determine which services provide the most value for money or where increased efficiencies should be sought to ensure that the organization can meet its business and financial obligations.
-Good financial planning and management becomes absolutely essential in ensuring valued investments in times of economic constraint.
-As well as making certain that the organization can live within its means, the activities of analysing costs, productivity curves and considering alternative options for budgets and in business cases are an integral part of ensuring sustainability, that there is optimum use of these resources and that productivity gains are being achieved.
+Ensuring value for money and a sound financial future involves the process of identifying, costing and allocating income and expenditure to resources and activities that can be used:

+- · in the development of budgets and business cases; - to determine which services provide the most value for money; - · to evaluate benefits of services; and - to identify where increased efficiencies should be sought to ensure that the organization can meet its business and financial obligations.

+Good financial planning and management becomes absolutely essential in ensuring valued investments in times of economic constraint, as well as making certain that the organization can live within its means.
+Supporting this are the activities of analysing costs, productivity curves and considering alternative options for budgets and in business cases.
+These ensure that there is optimum use of resources and that productivity gains are being achieved.

-This chapter provides an integrated approach to planning and implementing sound financial strategies.
-It considers the relationship between the budget cycle and the strategic planning cycle, the preparation of budgets and business cases as well as methods of calculating expenditure in order to determine where efficiencies are being met or need attention, which services should be continued or retired.
+This chapter provides an integrated approach to planning and implementing sound financial strategies (see Figure 4.1).
+It considers the relationship between the budget cycle and the strategic planning cycle, the preparation of budgets and business cases, as well as methods of calculating expenditure in order to determine where efficiencies are being met or need attention, and which services should be continued or retired.
 It provides examples of financial models and processes which can be used to ensure that programmes or activities are managed in a financially sustainable manner as well as providing inputs into performance management and measurement.
-These include: